Addono/CV/README.md

 The website can be found in the subdirectory `website` and is automatically deployed to Gitlab Pages together with the CV, if you decide to use that as your deployment option.

+URLs and other personal details are still hardcoded, hence if you decide to reuse the website you would need to manually change them in `website/pages/index.tsx`.

 ### Analytics

 The website supports the GPDR complient user analytics tool [GoatCounter](https://goatcounter.com/), this will automatically be enabled if you set the `GOATCOUNTER_CODE` environment variable to the name of your GoatCounter instance, e.g. I am using `addono-cv`.
 If you use Gitlab CI for deployment, then add the `GOATCOUNTER_CODE` under "Settings" > "CI / CD" > "Variables" and it will automatically be picked up in your next deployment.